Italian roots run deep in the Napa Valley

 After many test wine blends in 2001, Pèpe, Piero and Glenn finally believed they had created a wine that would prove to be a delicious expression of its Atlas Peak AVA pedigree and a style best suited to compliment the food at Pèpe’s restaurants.
 Thus, the PÈPE WINERY was born.

 The flagship wine, the PÈPE “Vesuvio” is a blend of Cabernet, Merlot & Syrah with about 500 cases produced each year.
-A Chardonnay is also produced along with a Pinot Noir, both in quantities of about 250 cases per year.
+A Chardonnay is also produced along with a Pinot Noir, Sauvignon Blanc, and a Cabernet Reserve in limited quantities.

-PÈPE wines are available at all of the Pèpe Restaurants and Vino Napoli acts as the official tasting room and shop.
-The wines can be shipping anywhere in the USA and ordered online at pepeshop.com.
+PÈPE wines are available at all of the Pèpe Restaurants and Bar Napoli acts as the official tasting room and shop.